jonhamm/jham-depcheck/README.md

 - The devDependency `jasmine` is declared in the `package.json` file, but not used by any code.
 - The dependency `lodash` is used somewhere in the code, but not declared in the `package.json` file.

 Please note that, if a subfolder has a `package.json` file, it is considered another project and should be checked with another depcheck command.
+If you have an integrated monorepo style repo with buildable non-publishable libraries, you may want to ignore the precense of `package.json` files in libraries and include the library in the depencency check.
+To achieve this you can specify `--ignore-package-json` option with a list of `glob` patterns of `package.json` files that should not prevent depcheck from scanning the diectory sub-tree below the directory containing the `package.json`

 The following example checks the same project, however, outputs as a JSON blob.
 Depcheck's JSON output is in one single line for easy pipe and computation.
 The [`json`](https://www.npmjs.com/package/json) command after the pipe is a node.js program to beautify the output.